jotixh/ConversationThreadsTwitter/README.md

 # Conversation Threads Twitter

-This is a dataset of conversation threads yielded on Twitter.
+We share our dataset of conversation threads yielded on Twitter.
-It was used in our paper [1] published in ECIR 2018 conference.
+It was used in our paper [1] published on ECIR 2018.

-If you want to use this dataset for research prurposes, please cite us as:
+If you want to use this dataset, please cite us as:

 [1] Herrera, Jose; Poblete, Barbara; Denis, Parra.
 Learning to Leverage Microblog Data for QA.
 In Proceeding of European Conference on Information Retrieval (2018).